visgl/deck.gl/docs/api-reference/composite-layer.md

   + `wrapLongitude`
   + `positionFormat`
   + `modelMatrix`
-* Any other additional props from the input paramter are directly forwarded.
+* Any other additional props from the input parameter are directly forwarded.
 * Any overriding props specified in `_subLayerProps`.